Nikolaj Szeps-Znaider: Biography

 Szeps-Znaider spent ten years as Founder and Artistic Director of the annual Nordic Music Academy summer school.
-He is now President of the Carl Nielsen Competition.
 He is also Viotti Visiting Professor of Music at the Royal Academy of Music, London.

 Szeps-Znaider plays the Guarneri “del Gesu” violin, built in 1741, on extended loan to him by The Royal Danish Theater through the generosity of the VELUX Foundations, the Villum Fonden and the Knud Højgaard Foundation.
 Previously played by Fritz Kreisler, the violin is thus known as the "Ex-Kreisler Guarnerius".